dijasila/GPAW/doc/documentation/core.rst

 .. image:: builder.svg

+As seen in the figure above, there are builders for each of the modes: PW, FD and LCAO (builders for TB and ATOM modes are not shown).

+The :class:`~gpaw.new.input_parameters.InputParameters` object takse care of user parameters:

+* checks for errors
+* does normalization
+* handles backwards compatibility and depreaction warnings

 Normally, you will not need to create a DFT-components builder yourself.
 It will happen automatically when you create a DFT-calculation object like this: